nasa-gibs/mrf/README.md

 ### NASA Global Imagery Browse Services (GIBS)

-**This software was originally developed at the Jet Propulsion Laboratory as Tiled WMS (https://github.com/nasajpl/tiledwms).
-OnEarth is now the latest actively developed version (https://github.com/nasa-gibs/onearth).
+**This software was originally developed at the Jet Propulsion Laboratory as part of Tiled WMS (https://github.com/nasajpl/tiledwms).
 The Meta Raster Format driver for GDAL source code was split off into this repository.**

 ## Meta Raster Format